FazioNico/ngzx/README.md

 ### Using

 ```
-# Create Core App-Store Module with NgRx Store as Features:
+# Create Core App-Store Module with NgRx Store as Root:
 $ ng g store --collection ngzx

 # Create Features Module with NgRx Store as Features: